 Designing a software system requires software engineers to refine the software architecture and create the lower-level details.
 Software design includes detailed component / class design, database schema, high-level implementation and technology-related specifics.
 A great software design should be minimally complex, reusable, featuring low coupling and consistent abstractions.
 In day 3, we zoom into a number of design techniques.
 In this module we also look into automated code generation methods.
 Code generation will help you create fast prototypes of software systems without writing a single line of code.

 Day 4: Verification & Validation.
+Operations & Maintenance.

 In day 4 we touch upon 2 essential topics in software engineering.
 Remarkably an average university Master’s Degree does not cover any of these topics.
 It is even more disturbing that approximately 70% of the total cost of software is Operations and Maintenance.